paultrino/image-packer-plus--provisioner/README.md

 # __English__

 ## Background
-This is a tool I am using to deploy to multiple environments regardess of what container type was needed.
-The HPC / Cloud environments (OpenStack) needed .sif images in an easy way with bash scripts.
-Though I was using the Digital Research Alliance of Canada, this project can be modified for any other environment too.
+This is a tool I developed for universally deploying images and containers, regardless of the required container type (OCI, like docker-ish, or Singularity).
+Instead of needing to learn another image templating system, you can create your environments via bash scripts, and deploy to all platforms.

+While I originally designed it for the Digital Research Alliance of Canada (DRAC), this project is easily adaptable to other environments as well.
+Hopefully this will be useful for others too.
+Please reach out if you run into issues.

 ## Tools for creating/deploying to HPC and Cloud Computing Environments !

-This project exists to make it easier to 1) create a tailored virtual machine using familiar tools like bash, or docker-compose, and 2) provision a cloud instance and deploy the VM to a cloud.
+This project exists to make it easier to...
+1) create a tailored virtual machine using familiar tools like bash, or docker-compose, and
+2) provision a cloud instance and deploy the VM to a cloud.
 The cloud/HPC combo used in this project both needed .SIF containers.

 The current example (see the packer folder) creates VMs capable of running NVIDIA drivers (for "virtual" GPU).